 6.3 PERSONNEL NEEDS

 In the long term, the employee/income ratio will be approximately $125,000 per employee.
 Nudlez will run a lean operation with an emphasis on sales and food production.
 In years two and three the sales staff will grow from 20 to 110 people, and the production staff will grow from 12 to 277 people.
-Administration will grow as needed.
+Administration will grow as needed to support this fast food business plan.

 Nudlez will require $1,500,000 from an investor.
 The funds will be used primarily for the completion of one central and five suburban meal production facilities.
 The funds will be expected in two rounds, $750,000 to begin operations, and a further $750,000 seven months later (four months after revenues have commenced).